UofSC-Fall-2022-Math-300-H01/jekyll/notes/integers/group.md

 n + (-n) = 0 = (-n) + n
 $$
-We've seen how to do this via a quotient of $\mathbb{N} \times \mathbb{N}$ by an equivalence and via inductive types in Lean.
+We've seen how to do this via a quotient of $\mathbb{N} \times \mathbb{N}$ by an equivalence relation and via inductive types in Lean.

 The structure of $(\mathbb{Z},+)$ is a particular instance of a general notion of a _group_.